m0mosenpai/m0mosenpai/README.md

 - 📫 MLH Fellow Spring'21 - Open Source Track
 - 🔭 Teaching/ Mentoring Intern @[Tekie](https://www.tekie.in/) - exposing young children to the world of programming.
 - 🌱 I'm currently exploring Open Source, learning Vim and working on improving my Algorithmic and Design Patterns knowledge.
-- 👯 I'm open to collaborate on projects, especially networks, automation and security related.
+- 👯 I'm open to collaborate on projects, especially the ones related to networks, automation and security.

 I also game in my free time.
 Find me on Discord @m0mosenpai#2268. <br>